game-forest/Citrus/Docs/articles/profiling/overdraw.md

 ### The easiest way to do it:

-- For Tangerine use SOLUTION configuration `Release.Profiler` or `Debug.Profiler`
+- For Tangerine Overdraw mode is enabled by default.
+So you don't have to do anything
-- For game use Lime PROJECT configuration `Release.Profiler` or `Debug.Profiler`
+- For game use Lime project configuration `Release.Profiler` or `Debug.Profiler`

 ⚠ The profiler code inside Lime is enclosed in define guard.
 This is done to exclude a negative impact on the size of the executable files of the game.
 So if you are writing code that depends on the profiler code, you must surround it with define guard and you must also set `PROFILER` symbol in the properties of these projects.